About This Blog

 24th August 1770 the Death of Thomas Chatterton

-Today we recall the brief, peculiar and tragic life of Thomas Chatterton – English poet, forger of medieval poetry and proto-Romantic – who, aged just seventeen years and nine months old, poisoned himself with arsenic 242 years ago rather than … Continue reading
+Today we recall the brief, peculiar and tragic life of Thomas Chatterton – English poet, forger of medieval poetry and proto-Romantic – who, aged just seventeen years and nine months old, poisoned himself with arsenic rather than die of starvation … Continue reading

 25th August 1900 the Death of Friedrich Nietzsche

-Friedrich Nietzsche died on this day in 1900.
-But who dares to celebrate the death in an insane asylum of this radical thinker, whose works – admittedly violated, even in places re-written, by his self-serving sister – contributed so much … Continue reading
+Who dares to celebrate the death in an insane asylum of this radical thinker, whose works – admittedly violated, even in places re-written, by his self-serving sister – contributed so much of demerit to the vile Nazi war machine of … Continue reading

 26th August 1920 American Women Get the Vote

-Sisters, ninety-two years ago, the world was still so male dominated that we women were not even allowed to vote.
-While our most adventurous brothers were becoming heroes of the so-called Free World by flying planes from the USA to … Continue reading
+Lest we forget that a mere century ago the world was still so entirely male dominated that we women were not even allowed to vote.
+While our most adventurous brothers were becoming heroes of the so-called Free World by flying … Continue reading

 27th August 1963 the Death of W.E.B.
 Du Bois

-Today we recall the extraordinary and accomplished life of W.E.B.
-Du Bois, the foremost champion of equal rights for blacks in the United States during the first half of the twentieth century, who died forty-nine years ago today at the … Continue reading
+Today we recall the long, eventful and totally full-on life of W.E.B.
+Du Bois, the foremost champion of equal rights for blacks in the United States during the first half of the twentieth century, who died on this day in 1963 … Continue reading

 28th August 1955 the Lynching of Emmett Till

-Fifty-seven years ago today, at about 2.30 am on 28th August 1955, a fourteen-year-old boy named Emmett Till was kidnapped at gunpoint from his great-uncle’s house in Money, Mississippi.
-His kidnappers then drove to a disused plantation shed in neighboring Sunflower … Continue reading
+At about 2.30 am on 28th August 1955, a fourteen-year-old boy named Emmett Till was kidnapped at gunpoint from his great-uncle’s house in Money, Mississippi.
+His kidnappers then drove to a disused plantation shed in neighboring Sunflower County, where they brutally … Continue reading

 29th August 1969 Leila’s First Hijack

-Forty-three years ago today, and just twelve months after Women’s Libbers first burned a bra at an Atlantic City protest against inequality, a new kind of World Revolutionary Heroine was born when twenty-five-year-old Leila Khaled of the PFLP (Popular Front … Continue reading
+Today in 1969, and just twelve months after Women’s Libbers first burned a bra at an Atlantic City protest against inequality, a new kind of World Revolutionary was born when twenty-five-year-old Leila Khaled of the PFLP (Popular Front for the … Continue reading

 30th August 1918 Fanya Botches It